DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - Cross-Site Script Inclusion (XSSI): Attacks where sensitive information from script files can be accessed by unauthorized scripts. can lead to data leakage, exposure of internal APIs and configurations.
     - Server-Side Request Forgery (SSRF): An attacker can trick the server into making requests to unintended locations, potentially leaking internal information.
     - XML External Entity (XXE) Attacks: Exploitation of XML parsers to include malicious content or access sensitive data.
 It can be used for server-side request forgery.
     - Directory Traversal: Manipulating file paths to access restricted directories and execute commands outside of the web root directory.
+The attacker attempts to force the web application to navigate up the file hierarchy and retrieve a file that should not normally be provided to a web user, such as the password file.
     - Command Injection: Injecting system commands via an application that is executed by the host’s operating system.